Connect with us

 Launch event attendees included representatives from the Rwandan High Commission, travel agents and tour operators, journalists, and a great turnout from members of the wider support network that has helped Volcanoes Safaris reach where we are today.
 Sophy Roberts, Michael Turek and Rashna Mody Clark, the team responsible for putting the book together, were also able to attend.

-Speakers on the night included David Benello, member of the Volcanoes Safaris Advisory Committee; Baroness Shreela Flather, member of the House of Lords and a former guest; Justin Wateridge, Managing Director of the Steppes Travel group; Jillian Miller, Director of the Gorilla Organisation; and Praveen.
+Speakers on the night included David Benello, member of the Volcanoes Safaris Advisory Committee; Baroness Shreela Flather, member of the House of Lords and a former guest; Justin Wateridge, Managing Director of the Steppes Travel group; Jillian Miller, Director of the Gorilla Organisation; and Praveen Moman.

 The magnificent Virunga Lodge is perched high on the peak of a hill in the Rwandan foothills and has stunning views of the Virunga Volcanoes and the twin lakes Bulera and Ruhonda.
 The premier luxury destination for tracking the endangered mountain gorillas, Virunga Lodge has now been open for a landmark 10 years.

-When it first opened it represented a significant investment in tourism in Rwanda, re-energising it after the events of 20 years ago.
+When Virunga Lodge first opened, it represented a significant investment in tourism in Rwanda, re-energising the industry after the events of 20 years ago.
 Volcanoes Safaris were the first international company to bring guests to see the gorillas in Rwanda and today the growth in the region has been startling.

 The Into the Virungas photo essay tells this inspiring story.

 All proceeds from the book will go towards towards the Virunga Lodge Community projects.

 To visit Virunga Lodge and experience Rwanda's unique gorilla trekking adventure for yourself, contact our African sales team to book your safari today.